DynoW/cuza.pages.dev/README.md

 ## About this project:
 The project was made with the framework Astro 🚀, and modules Tailwind 🍃 & React ⚛️.

-It's easyer to contibute if you know them, but you can still and impovements if you don't know about them!
+It's easier to contibute if you know them, but you can still and impovements if you don't know about them!

 ## First steps:
 Check out the site's GitHub Page (click the logo of the site).